hmrc/excise-movement-control-system-api-tis-4-2/source/documentation/partials/_TC49 Functional Error Codes.md

    94
   </td>
   <td>
-   Invalid Follow Up Correlation ID/ MV Correlation ID
+   Invalid Follow Up Correlation ID
   </td>
   <td>
-   The structure of the Follow Up Correlation ID or MV Correlation ID does not conform to the specifications given in Rule R083.
+   The structure of the Follow Up Correlation ID does not conform to the specifications given in Rule R083.
   </td>
   <td>
   </td>